department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-wayfinding-research/README.md

-# Research outline: Finding tools and tasks on VA.gov
+# Research outline: Identifying issues and challenges people have when they are signed in to VA.gov

-**Last Updated: December 22, 2022**
+**Last Updated: January 3, 2022**

 ## Table of Contents